 - If you have trouble logging in, contact IT Services at 912.344.2518 or email@example.com

-Step 2: COMMIT to Armstrong by paying the New Student Enrollment Payment (For Fall 2017 students and beyond)
+Step 2: COMMIT to Armstrong by paying the New Student Enrollment Payment (For Fall 2017 & Spring 2018 students only)

 - This $95 payment will secure your spot at Armstrong and allow you to register for Navigate, Armstrong's new student overnight orientation program.